-My two novels are both historical fiction and one aspect of writing historical fiction that I love is doing the research.
+I began my writing career in Medieval Italy, the setting for my first novel, The Slave.
+One aspect of writing historical fiction that I love is doing the research.
 You just have no idea what you’ll turn up.
 However, to be honest, I didn’t really do much research before I started writing this novel because it came directly out of my university studies – albeit 30-odd years later!

 Back in the 1970s, in my second year at Latrobe University, I studied Medieval and Renaissance Italy.
-While History was my minor, my major was French and that year we started attending lectures in French literature.
+While History was my minor, my major was French and that year we started attending lectures given in French.
 Sitting up the back of the auditorium, in what I imagined was regal isolation, was a tall handsome Asian boy whom, to my eternal chagrin, I was too shy to ever actually approach.
 Instead, I wove romantic dreams around him.
 He was a Laotian prince, sent to Australia to protect him from the Pathet Lao, sitting in on French lectures just to hear a familiar language.
 It was also the university year I started to make friends, many of whom were gay.
 All of this experience went into a story that stayed with me for thirty years before I finally wrote it down.

 The Slave is set in Northern Italy in the Middle Ages which was an entirely different world to the feudal and strictly hierarchical medieval world of England and Northern Europe.
 What made it so different was The Medieval Italian City State which was governed by a democratically elected Commune, or city council, made up of its leading citizens.
 My heroine’s father is an enterprising merchant, not unlike Francesco di Marco Datini, better known as The Merchant of Prato, with ambitions to be elected to his city’s Commune.